uniget-org/docs.uniget.dev/docs/index.md

 # Welcome to uniget

-The universal installer and updater for (container) tools
+The universal installer and updater for (container) tools...

-And the last binary you will ever need to install :-)
+...and the last binary you will ever need to install :-)

+## Features

+- Ships as a single binary
+- Installs tools on your box
+- Supports hundreds of tools
+- Does not require Docker

 Apart from this documentation, check out the following links: